These books are located in the fiction area of the children’s department. They are shelved by the author’s last name.

 2008 Nutmeg Award nominee

-Emmet, a fifteen-year-old orphan, learns hard lessons about survival when he sails from England in 1577 as a servant aboard the Golden Hind on its three-year circumnavigation of the world.
+Emmet, a fifteen-year-old orphan, learns hard lessons about survival when he sails from England in 1577 as a ships’ servant.

 (also: The Smugglers; The Bucaneers)